Kaprizov, Brodin give Wild come back over Golden Knights 6-5

 The two teams finish a two-game set Wednesday in Minnesota.

-Monday was a particularly chippy game between two teams who could possibly meet in the playoffs.
-Las Vegas started the day first in the West with 74 points, four ahead of the Colorado Avalanche.
+Monday was a particularly chippy game between teams that could possibly meet in the playoffs.
+Vegas started the day first in the West with 74 points, four ahead of the Colorado Avalanche.
 Minnesota was third in the division with 68 points, two behind Colorado.

 Fiala started the comeback and three-goal third period with his 20th goal of the season.
-Kaprizov, who is earning a reputation for clutch plays in his rookie season, scored his 24th and Brodin flipped a puck from the blue line that found it’s way past Lehner’s right shoulder.
+Kaprizov, who is earning a reputation for clutch plays in his rookie season, scored his 24th and Brodin flipped a puck from the blue line that found its way past Lehner’s right shoulder.

 Eriksson Ek’s goal just 3:36 was an early sign of a dizzying game between the two teams who have already clinched playoff berths.
 There were three goals scored 7:48 and five total in the first period.